hadoopmarc/gps-controlled-lcd-shutter/README.md

 ![](doc/image/Arduino@H-bridge-LED.png)

-Again the light throughput against the GPS Pulse Per Second signal, but now for the optimized design with Neo-M8N, an Arduino and an H-bridge.
+Again the light throughput against the GPS Pulse Per Second signal, but now for the optimized design with a Neo-M8N GPS module, an Arduino Nano and an H-bridge.
 Now, the GPS pulse has a duration of 100 ms and the duty cycle of the driver pulses is 50%, which gives the LCD-shutter more time to open than in the earlier image for the reference design.

 ![](doc/image/Arduino-PB7-vs-signal-F.png)